Rong419/ConstantDistanceOperator/validation/validate_operator.md

-# conoperators: Validation of ConstantDistance Operator
+# consoperators: Validation of ConstantDistance Operator

 This file will guide you through reproducing the simulations of validating the ConstantDistance Operator, as is detailed in the paper.